 How to prevent Diabetic Skin Infections?

 You could wear knee-length socks and even use shin pads.
 They provide ample protection while you are engaged in physical activities.
-Thus, saving you from any sorts of leg injuries.
+Thus, saving you from any sort of leg injuries.

 The ultimate plan here is to control diabetes.
 Once, the level of diabetes is controlled in your body, the chances of suffering from skin disease are reduced too.
 You need to exercise regularly.
 You can also take brisk walks to manage your diabetes level.
 Avoid consuming sweetened food items or carbohydrates.
 This will help you to manage your diabetes levels.
 You could also opt for medications that can help you control your blood sugar level.
 Also, make sure to avoid your skin from getting dried up, as it can allow the infectious bacteria and germs to seep in and further cause diabetes dermopathy.